sulu/web-twig/docs/image.md

 <img alt="Title" title="Description" src="/uploads/media/100x/01/image.jpg?v=1-0" width="'100" height="56">
 ```

-This only works when writing image formats in specific format 100x, x100, 100x100, 100x100-inset, 100x@2x, ...
-for all other cases this option not be activated.
+The is recommend `sulu_media.image.formats` but is optional.
+Without it will try to
+guess the format by the given format key so it will then only work with format keys
+like 100x, x100, 100x@2x, 100x100-inset and similars.